-4.3.2 Detailed Design and Visual(s)
+4.3.2 Detailed Design and Visuals

-The project's design is a comprehensive web application that has a frontend system of web pages that users will access to communicate with the backend database server that stores account, assignment, and analysis information.
-Additionally, there is also a critiquer server that is used to sandbox and analyze uploaded student code.
+The project's design is a comprehensive web application with a frontend system of web pages that users will access to communicate with the backend database server that stores account, assignment, and analysis information.
+Uploaded student code is critiqued on the server using static analysis methods and, optionally, Code Composer Studio to generate and provide feedback to the user, which can then be used to help determine faults in the code or highlight good practices.
+Instructors and teaching assistants can view analytics and download reports about assignments, which pulls and aggregates data stored in the database from student usage.